appbaseio/reactivesearch/content/docs/reactivesearch/vue/result/ReactiveList.md

     fields to be excluded in search results.
 -   **includeFields** `String Array` [optional] fields to be included in search results.
--   **stream** `Boolean` [optional] whether to stream new result updates in the UI.
-Defaults to `false`. `stream: true` is appended to the streaming hit objects, which can be used to selectively react to streaming changes (eg. showing fade in animation on new streaming hits, Twitter/Facebook like streams, showing the count of new feed items available like _2 New Tweets_)
 -   **pagination** `Boolean` [optional] pagination <> infinite scroll switcher.
 Defaults to `false`, i.e. an infinite scroll based view.
 When set to `true`, a pagination based list view with page numbers will appear.
 -   **infiniteScroll** `Boolean` [optional]